AFL SuperCoach: Emergencies

 Emergencies are used on up to four players on the bench.
 If a player on the field does not play, the emergency's score for that position (defender, midfielder, ruck or forward) comes on.
-If there are 2 emergencies in one position, the lowest scoring player comes on for that position (except for players that scored no points).
+If there are 2 emergencies in one position, the lowest scoring player comes on for that position (except for players that scored less than 1 point).
+The Flex player does not have an emergency.

 Substitutions

-You can substitute a player at anytime till lockout.
-If the player is midfield, the player can only be substituted on from a player on the bench from the midfield.
+You can substitute a player at anytime until their match starts.
+If the player is midfield, the player can only be substituted for a player on the bench from the midfield that is also yet to play.
 If you have a player listed as midfield and forward, they can be swapped with another player listed as midfield and forward.

 Trades

-Each entrant is allocated 35 trades and can perform a maximum of 2 per week (3 in multi-bye rounds).
-Trades can be reversed till the start of the first match for each round.
+Each entrant is allocated 40 trades and can perform a maximum of 2 per week (3 in multi-bye rounds), with 5 trade boosts that offer an extra trade per round.
+Trades can be reversed until the start of the first match for each round.

 Leagues and Groups

 You can join or be part of 10 leagues.
 When you join, you will automatically be entered in a league.
-You will compete head-to-head each round.
+You will compete head-to-head each round with other people in the league.
 The league will have its own fixture with 4 points for a win, 2 points for a draw and 0 points for a loss.
 Public leagues are with random people, while private leagues have a join code.
+There is a Finals series played out over the last rounds of the AFL season.

-Groups are based on the total number of points and has unlimited people.
+Groups are based on the total number of points and can have an unlimited amount of teams.

 Supercoach Plus

-Costing $24.95 annually, it helps by having a team picker before you can register, tells you who's playing each week, optimiser to predict the best possible line up, breakevens, projected scores and players price increases, prediction if players will perform well or poor for the week, access to Supercoach Plus articles and double prizes for the weekly cash winners.
+Costing $29.95 annually, it helps by having a team picker before you can register, optimiser to predict the best possible line up, breakevens, projected scores and players price increases, prediction if players will perform well or poor for the week, bye round indicators, access to Supercoach Plus articles and double prizes for the weekly cash winners.

 Records

 In Round 7 2006, Jonathan Brown got the highest-ever SuperCoach score—262—against Hawthorn.
 He got 18 kicks, 7 handballs, 16 marks, 8 goals, 4 behinds, 1 tackle and 1 free kick for.
-As of August 8, 2022, it remains the record.
+As of March 31, 2025, it remains the record.